 After any motor vehicle accident, minor or major, it is normal to be disoriented and extremely shaken.
 The combination of fear, anger, and pain all make it difficult to think clearly.
-Being in such a compromising situation not only makes getting through the next few hours hard, it also places you at risk of making crucial mistakes that could affect you in the future.
-Immediately following any motor vehicle accident, it is important to gather information that proves you are not at fault for the accident while making sure your representatives will be able to locate the other driver in the future.
+Being in such a compromising situation not only makes getting through the next few hours hard, but it also places you at risk of making crucial mistakes that could affect you in the future.
+Immediately following any motor vehicle accident, it is important to gather the information that proves you are not at fault for the accident while making sure your representatives will be able to locate the other driver in the future.
 Even if the other driver does not immediately leave the scene of the accident, if you do not know what information to obtain at an accident scene, you run the risk of having the liable party disappear, leaving you or your insurer stuck paying all of the associated bills.

 The Other Vehicle Operator’s Driver’s License

-One of the very first things you or someone with you should do is exchange driver’s licenses information with the other driver.
+One of the very first things you or someone with you should do is exchange driver’s license information with the other driver.
 Today approximately 91% of all adults have cell phones, meaning you or someone with you should have access to a phone that takes pictures.
 Take a clear picture of the other person’s driver’s license and if they refuse to let you take a picture of it, discreetly made a video recording of the refusal, and then wait for the police.
 Never get into an argument with the other driver, and when the police arrive, ask the officer if you can exchanger license information with the other driver, having the officer facilitate the exchange.

-Picture of the Vehicle’s License Plate
+Picture of The Vehicle’s License Plate

 If at all possible, take a picture of the vehicle’s license plate number, especially if you believe the other driver is not going to wait for the police to arrive.
-There are times when a driver who does not have a valid driver’s license, has a criminal background or warrants, or does not have any insurance will flee the scene of the accident instead of risking arrest.
+There are times when a driver who does not have a valid driver’s license, has a criminal background or warrants or does not have any insurance will flee the scene of the accident instead of risking arrest.
 Having a picture of the vehicle’s license plate number to give the police will make it easier to track down the vehicle’s owner and the person who was responsible for the accident.